top of page

 with a rich

 thoughtfully refurbished and remodeled

 a rich past preserved, equipped for new memories...

 Jeffers Hill Farm can trace its roots to the 1840s when Stephen Jeffers began farming on what is now Jeffers Hill Road.
 The now owner, Weston Jeffers Wellington, has a long history with Jeffers Hill Farm.
-His grandfather, Weston Jeffers, was born in the white farmhouse in 1895, and, as a child, Weston's mother watched from her dooryard on summer evenings as long milk trains rumbled through the valley below.
+His grandfather, Weston Jeffers, was born in the white farmhouse in 1895., As a child, Weston's mother, Ruth, watched from her dooryard on summer evenings as long milk trains rumbled through the valley below.
 As a youngster, he recalls watching local dairy farmers trundle their milk cans in pickup trucks to Blake’s Creamery in nearby East Haverhill, and he worked as a farmhand for several summers in the 1960s when the Grimes family owned the property.